vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather.md

 Here you can find different examples of weather forecast dashboard cards with copy-paste YAML code.

-Most of the cards are highly configurable, check the source site for all possible parameters which fits your needs the best.
+Most of the cards are highly configurable, check the source site for all possible parameters that fit your needs the best.

 ---
 ## Table of Contents